mackelec/CANio-18/Python Lookup table/readme.md

 * gaugeFuelCal
 * gaugeTachoCal

 Need to entered using the values of your gauges.
-There are no limit to the number of points you add, this will just make the calibration more linear.
+There is no limit to the number of points you add, this will just make the calibration more linear.
 * Calibration elements for Temp and Fuel Gauges, The first element of the pair is percent and the second element is the PWM value.
 * Calibration elements of Tacho.
 The first element is RPM and the second element is the frequency.